ghostme/AutoManageWorkshop/README.md

 After the deployment you can see the status of the assignment from the [Guest Assignments page](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Compute%2FvirtualMachines%2Fproviders%2FguestConfigurationAssignments).

 Once the VM reports a compliant status, you should be able to see the installation taking place at the Change Tracking view of the VM and PowerShell 7 should be listed at the VM inventory view.

+For reference, built-in configurations and examples can be found from [github.com/azure/azure-policy](https://github.com/Azure/azure-policy/tree/master/samples/GuestConfiguration/package-samples/configurations).